LGV Bretagne-Pays de la Loire: Route

 The line begins as an extension of the LGV Atlantique western branch near Connerré (Sarthe).
 After a connection north of Le Mans, the LGV dips towards the southwest with a connection to the regular Le Mans-Angers line near Sablé-sur-Sarthe.
 The connection, at a length of 32 km, from Sablé-sur-Sarthe slightly speeds up the journey to Nantes.
-The line then rises to pass north of Laval and re-join the regular ligne at Cesson-Sévigné, near Rennes.
+The line then rises to pass north of Laval and re-join the regular line at Cesson-Sévigné, near Rennes.
 The total length of the route is roughly 214 km of which 182 km being high speed.

 The high-speed line featured a total of seven covered trenches and ten viaducts.
 The track consisted of rails on top of concrete sleepers, which were laid on a bed of ballast; reportedly, a 900,000 tonnes of ballast, 820 km of rails and 680,000 sleepers were used during the line's construction.
 Overhead lines are provided for electric traction, the majority of trains running the line are intended to be powered in this manner.
 Electricity is supplied by the French electrical transmission company Réseau de Transport d'Électricité (RTE) and is redistributed along the line via a series of substations, this electrical infrastructure reportedly allows for a maximum speed of 350 km/h to be achieved.

 The signalling system of the 182 km new high-speed line conforms with the requirements of European Rail Traffic Management System (ERTMS) Level 2, while the 32 km of conventional connections are equipped with ERTMS Level 1-standard signalling instead.
 As such, LGV Bretagne-Pays de la Loire does not feature any conventional visual line-side signals, this information being communicated to drivers using in-cab screens instead.
 A combination of Radio Block Centres (RBC) and Eurobalises are installed at intervals throughout the length of the line to allow for the continuous delivery of this information to trains, which is wirelessly transmitted using the Global System for Mobile Communications – Railway (GSM-R) communication standard.
 Under normal conditions, all of the line's signalling is centrally controlled via a switching centre located at Rennes.